TheDiscoMole/Machine-Learning/_posts/2016-08-11-budget-deep-learning.md

 comments: false
 ---

-A few months ago I build a budget Deep Learning only machine and had trouble finding many good recources online, so here is a list for anyone who is dealing with a similar situation.
+A few months ago I built a budget Deep Learning-only Machine and had trouble finding good resources online, so here is a list for anyone, who is dealing with a similar situation.
 The machine costs less than $700 with 6GB of device memory and one of the fastest CUDA chips of the current generation.
-If you are looking to understand the hardware constraints more percisely, such as the recommended PCIe capabilities I was unaware of, *[this tutorial](http://timdettmers.com/2015/03/09/deep-learning-hardware-guide/)* is an amazing place to start.
-But if you are just looking for a well functioning build to roughly copy, here it is: (all links to products are through partpicker to ensure compatibility)
+If you are looking to understand the hardware constraints more precisely, such as the recommended PCIe capabilities I was unaware of, *[this tutorial](http://timdettmers.com/2015/03/09/deep-learning-hardware-guide/)* is an amazing place to start.
+But if you are just looking for a functioning build to roughly copy, here it is: (all links to products are through partpicker to ensure compatibility)

 ---------------------------------------------------------------